Ragamaie-Nagineni/DeVLens/README.md

 Neo4j is also used by the Impact Analysis system to query repository dependencies.

-### 📊 Impact Analysis
+### 📊 Impact Analysis — Core Complete

 Impact Analysis allows developers to understand which parts of a repository may be affected when modifying a particular file.
+The core flow is complete; only minor polish remains.

 **Current implementation:**
 - Select a repository file